Pilgrims walking through sunflower fields on a pilgrimage walk in Spain under wide open skies

 The Camino, the Wild, the Colorful and the Beautiful

-Camino de Santiago has given Spain the reputation of most popular country to walk through – from the Mesetas to the Pyrenees, from the Portugese border to the Galicia, from the Cantabrian Sea to Pamplona.
+A pilgrimage walk in Spain has made the country one of the world’s most iconic places to explore on foot – from the Mesetas to the Pyrenees, from the Portuguese border to Galicia, from the Cantabrian Sea to Pamplona.

-But there are also the Alpujarras, the wild and colorful Andalusian mountains; Tenerife and La Gomera, suspended between fire and earth with its rain forests and volcanic slopes;
+Our walking holidays in Spain also include the Alpujarras, the wild and colorful Andalusian mountains; Tenerife and La Gomera, suspended between fire and earth with their rain forests and volcanic slopes.

 • The Camino de Santiago, the most famous pilgrimage route in the world